limin2015/limin2015.github.io/_posts/2018-1-11-paper-versapipe.md

 # 摘要

-1. provides a systematic examination of various existing pipeline exe- cutionmodels onGPU, and analyzes their strengths andweaknesses
+1. provides a systematic examination of various existing pipeline execution models on GPU, and analyzes their strengths and weaknesses
 2. proposes three new execution models equipped with much improved controllability, including a hybrid model that is capable of getting the strengths of all. 并将这些模型写进了一个库里：versapipe.
 3. VersaPipe produces up to 6.90× (2.88× on average) speedups over the original manual implementations.

 # 疑问